mparno/fenics-web/source/releases/1.1/index.rst

 #.
 The vector of a Function is now returned only as a
    boost::shared_ptr and not as a reference.

 #.
-The AdaptiveLinearVariationalSolvers now take the goal functional
+The Adaptive*VariationalSolvers now take the goal functional as a
-   as a constructor argument (rather than as an argument to solve).
+   constructor argument (rather than as an argument to solve).